• Airbag warning light on

 • Damaged wiring or connectors

-The B0012 code is set when the airbag control module detects a fault in the driver frontal airbag deployment loop.
-This could be due to a short or open circuit, or a problem with the airbag itself.
+The B0012 code is set when the airbag control module detects a fault in the passenger frontal airbag deployment system, specifically related to the third stage deployment.
+This could be due to a faulty sensor, wiring issue, or a problem with the airbag control module itself.

 • OBD-II scanner